Our service aim

 The Queensland Ombudsman is the oversight agency under the Public Interest Disclosure Act 2010 .
 This involves:

-- reviewing the way public sector entities deal with public interest disclosures
+- reviewing the way public sector entities deal with public interest disclosures; and

 - undertaking an educational and advisory role about public interest disclosures.

 More information about public interest disclosures is available from: